-A rehearsal dinner is traditionally a relaxed, fun affair with the wedding party taking a moment to unwind amidst the countdown to your wedding day.
+A BBQ rehearsal dinner is traditionally a relaxed, fun affair with the wedding party taking a moment to unwind amidst the countdown to your wedding day.
 So what could be more perfect than an outdoor gathering in an open breezy backyard, a barbecue party to be exact?

 But is the prospect of laboring over a hot grill the last thing you want as you try to chill?
 Don’t fret about it!
 You can always opt for a catered bbq dinner.
 That way, you can have more elegant table settings and sit back and enjoy the savory menu along with your guests!
 For some ideas for pulling this off in style, take a look at our online finds—from place settings to a drinks display to a snacks table to your favors.
 Happy planning! (*this post contains affiliate links)

-Inspiration Board for a Truly Modern BBQ Party
+Inspiration for a BBQ Rehearsal Dinner Party

 - For your invitations, you can save on cost and time with customizable printable designs like this one from Alana Grosse Designs on etsy.
 Having a pro graphic designer make the font choices and layout for you ensures that your invites will have that warm, welcoming look and feel just right for a casual bbq event!